High-Protein Sun-Dried Tomato, Basil, and Feta Egg Muffins

 Directions

-• Add your eggs, cottage cheese, and spices to a blender or food processor and blend on high speed until completely smooth.
+• Add the eggs, cottage cheese, garlic powder, salt, and ground black pepper to a blender or food processor and blend on high speed until completely smooth, 45-60 seconds.

 1. I have made these twice in the last three weeks!
 They are light, airy, tasty and pack a protein punch.
 Great on the go, as a morning snack or warmed up to eat with my coffee.
 Will definitely recommend these to others!